 ng used for command-line operations.
 Let’s check the installed version of ng on your system.

-Now, create a new application named hello-angular4 using the Angular CLI tools.
+Now, create a new Angular application using the Angular CLI tools.
 Execute the commands to do this:

 ng serve --host 0.0.0.0 --port 8080

 5. Additional Commands

 Additionally, you can use ng command to generate components, build application for production and many more options:

 ng generate component my-component

 ng build --prod

 Angular CLI is a robust tool that simplifies the Angular development process.
 By following these steps, you can set up Angular CLI on your macOS and start building Angular applications efficiently.